SixLabors/docs/articles/imagesharp/formatconversion.md

 - Converting a transparent image to JPEG requires flattening or compositing first.
 - ImageSharp uses bridged metadata and pixel-type information to pick good destination settings when the target format can represent them.
 - If you care about exact output tradeoffs, use an explicit encoder rather than relying only on the file extension.
+- Format conversion is also a metadata decision.
+Decide whether orientation, color profiles, animation timing, and authoring metadata should be preserved, transformed, or stripped.

 For more on format behavior and encoder options, see [Image Formats](imageformats.md).
 For more on inspecting pixel types before a conversion, see [Read Image Info Without Decoding](identify.md) and [Pixel Formats](pixelformats.md).